Record of impact and an explanation of why my current role is so befitting - best job ever!

 I knew I was never going to get it right all the time, in the times I didn’t get it right, like in Devon, I would reflect and learn to be an even better leader[PS12] .
 I have had limited experience of working in Muslim communities like the one I was now working in Bristol, but I had many diverse experiences of working in ten different educational settings, including two overseas and in primary schools and two in universities so had developed a diverse set of skills alongside a diverse set of people.
 I could draw on these experiences to secure success where ten headteachers before me had been unable to[PS13] .

-During a couple of visits to my new school in Bristol, I was told about the lack of capacity among the staffing and given recommendations.
+During a couple of visits to my new school in Bristol, I was told about the lack of capacity among the staffing and given recommendations by the local authority school improvement team.
 I aimed to replicate the success of the Devon school.
 I listened through observing and introducing times to listen and reflect on practices for about 2 months.
-I didn’t agree to any significant changes but tried to identify the impact of the practice.
+I didn’t agree to any significant changes, but tried to identify the impact of the practice.
 Did I have a staff that had the capacity to deliver on this role?
 Did I have families that were going to be committed to supporting their children?
 Did I myself have the capacity to do this job successfully?
 I believe that the answers to all my questions were yes, but not fully yet.

 There were four agents that I worked closely with, two of which were from other industries, who helped me position the school on an upward trajectory of success.
 One was an HR[PS14] agent and the other was a coach[PS15] who had worked in the communication industry, the final agencies that helped were a school improvement officer[PS16] and a local experienced headteacher [PS17] who knew key intelligence details to help me plan strategically and effectively on the ground.
 They all provided me with the space and questions to explore the diverse solutions.
 Without these four diverse agencies the success of the school, I believe, would not have been realised[PS18] .